millerthegorilla/picoreos/README.md

 To get started you will need to create a playbook that calls the roles.
 An example playbook is included as picoreos_pb.yaml

+## roles
+The following roles are run for a complete install:
+- rpi4_coreos            uses coreos-installer to install the latest firmware and the coreos fedora version that you define as 'fedora_version'
+- req_install            installs the packages that are required for ansible to work on coreos
+- devsec_os_hardening    a modified fork of [devsec_os_hardening](#devsec_hardening)
+- devsec_ssh_hardening   a modified fork of [devsec_ssh_hardening](#devsec_hardening)
+- nordvpn                openvpn install of nordvpn configured to connect to random uk vpn server on boot
+- server_hardening       to come... fail2ban and some other bits and pieces

 <b>MAKE CERTAIN</b> that the disk name is correct in the [variables](#variables) for the rpi4_coreos role.
 The rpi4_coreos role is a destructive operation and will overwrite anything that is on the target disk.